 What is different between pregnancy massage and regular massage.

 Prenatal massages are adapted for the anatomical changes you go through during pregnancy.
 In a traditional massage, you might spend half the time lying face-down on your stomach (which is uncomfortable with a baby belly) and half the time facing up (a position that puts pressure on a major blood vessel that can disrupt blood flow to your baby and leave you feeling nauseous).

 But as your shape and posture change, a trained massage therapist will make accommodations with special cushioning systems or holes that allow you to lie face down safely, while providing room for your growing belly and breasts.
 Or you might lie on your side with the support of pillows and cushions.

 And don’t expect deep tissue work on your legs during a prenatal massage.
 While gentle pressure is safe (and can feel heavenly!), pregnant women are particularly susceptible to blood clots, which deep massage work can dislodge.
 That, in turn, can be risky.
 On other body parts, the pressure can be firm and as deep or as gentle as you’d like.
 Always communicate with your therapist about what feels good — and if something starts to hurt.

 How much pregnancy massage cost?

-Most insurance plans don’t cover prenatal massage, Ganesh Healing offer pregnancy massage invert basic price, session can cost between 45- 50 euro 60-minute massage.
-But spas might cost you up 90 euro.
+Most insurance plans don’t cover prenatal massage, Ganesh Healing offers pregnancy massage invert basic price, a session can cost between 45- 50 euro 60-minute massage.

 Click below to book your next pregnancy massage.